-Take the plunge and learn about all the functionalities and care that go into dive watches.
+Take the plunge and learn all about diver functionalities and how to care for your dive watch.

 We ask a lot of our timepieces nowadays.
 As we’ve talked about before, watches are more of an accessory or fashion statement now than purely a way to tell time.
 That means that watches have the unenviable task of needing to be eye-catching without overpowering your outfit (not to mention still keeping accurate time!).

 When it comes to fashionable flexibility and durability, one type of watch rises above the rest: the dive watch.
-Known for their water resistance and easily legible dial, these watches have come a long way from their original use for underwater wrists.
-Though the modern dive watch may not be tested leagues under the sea, the features that made the dive watch a must-wear have remained consistent over the years.
+Known for their water resistance and highly legible dials, this design have come a long way from its original use for underwater wrists.
+Though the modern dive watch may not be rated for plumbing the depths of the ocean, the features that made the dive watch a must-wear have remained consistent over the years.

 GETTING DEEPER WITH THE DIVE WATCH

 While specific design choices vary by brand and model, there are a few easily recognizable hallmarks of the diver aesthetic.
 A water-resistant case is a must, and you’ll often see a dive watch paired with a metal link bracelet or a rubber strap for maximum comfort while in the water.
 A unidirectional bezel is also a standard feature on most dive watches, a functional tool used to help divers keep track of the length of time they were underwater so their oxygen tanks wouldn’t run out.